halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

     ├── concurrent meetings: 3
     └── transcription minutes: 6000
 ```
-To start, you'll want to create the parent flags before you can create the child flags for toggled features.
+To start, we should create the parent flags before creating the child flags for toggled features.

 ### Creating a parent flag or a toggled feature flag